yoavweber/SE_02---Algorithms-and-Data-Structures/data_structure/graph/graph.md

 Space: O(E)

 Disadvantages:
-    1. To find out about a spesific edge we would have to linar searcg through the edge list.
+       1. To find out about a specific edge we would have to linear search through the edge list.
-    2. All operetions are depened on the number of edges.
+    2. All operations are depend on the number of edges.

 Advantage:
     1. Easy to implement